 - Protecting valuable ecological assets and improving the quality of the living environment.

-Along with developing sustainable energy resources, successful green economics will require a more environmentally sustainable approach to production and consumption of water energy and waste generation, with a major focus on resource efficiency.
+Along with developing sustainable energy resources, successful green economics will require a more environmentally sustainable approach to the production and consumption of water energy and waste generation, with a major focus on resource efficiency.
 It is important to ensure efficiency implemented to all sectors of the economy globally that allow the economy to create more with less, deliver greater value with less input and utilize resources in a properly managed way to minimize environmental loss.

 The green economy requires three pillars for sustainable development that are social, environmental and economic sustainability and their associated benefits are as follow